-There were no major tantalizing tidbits in the Bank of Canada's rate announcement on Tuesday, but even as the central bank held rates steady at 1 per cent any future move on rates will likely be higher on the assumption economic growth is expected to pick up.
+There were no tantalizing tidbits in the Bank of Canada's rate announcement on Tuesday, but even as the central bank held rates steady at 1 per cent any future move will likely be higher.

 Despite weaker-than-expected domestic economic data and nagging worries about the U.S. fiscal cliff, the bank kept its message that "over time" it may need to raise its key lending rate.

 "Over time, some modest withdrawal of monetary policy stimulus will likely be required, consistent with achieving the 2 per cent inflation target," the Bank's statement said.

 "The timing and degree of any such withdrawal will be weighed carefully against global and domestic developments, including the evolution of imbalances in the household sector."

 As expected, the Bank of Canada kept its key overnight interest rate steady at 1 per cent, where it has been for two years.
 It's the longest stretch the rate has been frozen since the early 1950s.

 There had been some speculation in the market that the central bank may change or drop any references partly due to recent data that showed Canada's economy grew at a meager 0.6 per cent in the third quarter.
 As well, some had hoped for clues on the bank's thinking with regard to household debt and housing.